richmondu/face_pay/README.md

 ### Notes:

 Facial recognition is one the digital transformation project initiative for the well-funded companies with technology savvy directors and managers who are not afraid to risk, experiment, fail, learn and iterate.
 This is a risky project but there’s tremendous opportunities once we make it perfect.
+It could define the digital transformation of the company and the cultural digital transformation of the digital employees, now and beyond.

 Let's make it happen!
-Message me!
+Message me...